bitrix24/b24restdocs/api-reference/lists/elements/lists-element-update.md

 - edits needed for writing standards
 - parameter types are not specified
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent
-- links to pages that have not yet been created are not specified
+- links to pages not yet created are not provided

 {% endnote %}